-Nicole Kidman In Talks To Play Lucille Ball In ‘Being The Ricardos’ Biopic
+Nicole Kidman In Talks To Play Lucille Ball In 'Being The Ricardos' Biopic

 The upcoming film, titled Being the Ricardos, will look back at the personal and working relationship of the 1950s sitcom stars.
 It will be set around a production week on the set of the couple's iconic sitcom, starting with a Monday table read and up through an audience shoot on Friday.
 In the film, Ball and Arnaz will face personal and professional crises as their marriage unravels during the rocky work week.

-Once deals close with Kidman and Bardem, production for the buzzy biopic will remain in the air due to the Covid-19 pandemic.
+Once deals close with Kidman and Bardem, production for the buzzy biopic will remain in the air due to the COVID-19 pandemic.

-The project has been on the radar for years and was originally set to star Cate Blanchett with Ball and Arnaz’s children Desi Arnaz Jr. and Lucie Arnaz serving as co-executive producers, according to The Wrap.
+The project has been on the radar for years and was originally set to star Cate Blanchett, with Ball and Arnaz's children Desi Arnaz Jr. and Lucie Arnaz serving as co-executive producers, according to The Wrap.
 In the past, Ball has been portrayed by Frances Fisher, Gillian Anderson, and Sarah Drew in various projects.

-In the 1991 TV movie Lucy & Desi: Before the Laughter, Frances Fisher played the comedy queen with soap opera veteran Maurice Bernard (General Hospital) cast as her Cuban bandleader husband.
+In the 1991 TV movie Lucy & Desi: Before the Laughter, Fisher played the comedy queen with soap opera veteran Maurice Benard (General Hospital) cast as her Cuban bandleader husband.

 Fans know that the celebrity couple was married from 1940 to 1960 and had a stormy marriage that ended as they filmed The Lucy-Desi Comedy Hour.
-Two years after their divorce, Ball bought out her ex-husband’s ownership stake in Desilu Productions, making her the first woman to run a major Hollywood studio.
-Ball married Gary Morton the following her divorce
+Two years after their divorce, Ball bought out her ex-husband's ownership stake in Desilu Productions, making her the first woman to run a major Hollywood studio.
+Ball married Gary Morton the following year.

 While they were unable to make their marriage work, the exes had a "great" divorce, their daughter Lucie once said.